 What is Gross Domestic Product (GDP)?

-The gross domestic product (GDP) represents the total value of a country’s economy.
+The gross domestic product, or GDP, represents the total value of a country’s economy.
 It is used as a way to measure the success of a given economy compared with those of other nations.

 The GDP is often used to measure a country’s productivity or prosperity.
-If a nation’s GDP is high and growing, the country’s economy is considered healthy.
+If a nation’s GDP is high and growing, it indicates that the country’s economy is healthy.

-The size of a nation’s GDP is not the most important factor, though, since smaller, less powerful nations naturally have smaller GDPs but are still perfectly healthy.
+The size of a nation’s GDP, however, is not the most important factor.
+Smaller, less powerful nations naturally have smaller GDPs and are still perfectly healthy.
 Instead, economists look at whether the GDP increases or decreases over time.

-Although GDP formulas are complicated, two different ways are generally used to calculate this figure:
+Although GDP formulas are complicated, two different methods are generally used to calculate this figure:

 - Adds up the total amount of money earned by a country, including: